tamas6/fdp-website/index.md

   media_alignment: Left
   headline: Applications
   content: Application ecosystem around Fair Data Protocol is growing daily.
 Below
+    are a few applications that might inspire you to develop your own.<strong><br></strong><br><strong>Fairdrive Desktop App</strong><br>Fairdrive Desktop App opens the self-sovereign cloud to individual users. <br>It is a FUSE client for fairOS-dfs and lets you mount your pod on your own user space and interact with your files as if they were on your local computer.<br>You can access the GitHub <a href="https://github.com/fairDataSociety/fairdrive-desktop-app" title="Fairdrive Desktop App">here</a> or install it by following <a href="https://fairdatasociety.github.io/fairdrive-desktop-app/" title="FDA Instructions">instructions</a>.   <br><br><strong>Fairdrive Web App<br></strong>Fairdrive
-    are a few applications that might inspire you to develop your own.<strong><br><br>Fairdrive<br></strong>Fairdrive is a dApp that opens the self-sovereign cloud to the individual users.
-It consists of a typical "Drive" interface with files and folders, making it convenient for end users.
-You can access the GitHub<span class="Apple-converted-space"> </span><a href="https://github.com/fairDataSociety/fairdrive-theapp" title="">here</a>.
+    Web App is a dApp that you can use from your browser, using the same underlying storage as the Desktop App.   <br>It consists of a typical "Drive" interface with files and folders, making it convenient for end users.
+You can access the GitHub<span class="Apple-converted-space"> </span><a href="https://github.com/fairDataSociety/fairdrive-theapp"
-    Read more and try it out by going to Fairdrive <a href="https://fairdrive.fairdatasociety.org/" title="Fairdrive">page</a>.<br><br><strong>FairPass<br></strong>A decentralized
+    title="">here</a> or try it out <a href="https://app.fairdrive.fairdatasociety.org/" title="FD Web App">here</a>.  <br>Read more about Fairdrive by going to Fairdrive
+    <a href="https://fairdrive.fairdatasociety.org/" title="Fairdrive">page</a>.<br><br><strong>FairPass<br></strong>A
-    password manager built with FairOS on top of Swarm storage.
+    decentralized password manager built with FairOS on top of Swarm storage.
 It can save "passwords" and "notes" and works for desktop and mobile.
-You can access the GitHub<span class="Apple-converted-space">
+You can access the GitHub<span class="Apple-converted-space"> </span><a href="https://github.com/fairDataSociety/FairPass"
-    </span><a href="https://github.com/fairDataSociety/FairPass" title="">here</a>.
+    title="">here</a>.
   slug: ''
   media:
     image: "/uploads/2022/10/04/dalle-2022-10-03-23-23-57.png"